Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 It is never a good idea to mix prescription drugs with other substances, such as benzodiazepines with alcohol.
 Since both benzos and alcohol suppress the nervous system, you could pass out, or your heart could stop.

-Mixing prescription drugs with street drugs can also lead to cardiac problems, brain damage, and organ damage, as well as coma and death.
+Mixing prescription drugs with street drugs significantly increases the risk of severe adverse effects, including cardiac issues, brain damage, organ failure, coma, and potentially death.

 Prescription Drug Addiction and Abuse

 All prescription drugs have the potential for abuse and addiction, but some are more addictive than others.
-Opioid painkillers are known for having a high potential for abuse, as are stimulants like Adderall.
+Stimulants, such as Adderall®, and opioid painkillers are known for their high potential for abuse.

 Signs of Addiction to Prescription Drugs